Makes 6 Pancakes

 Time: 30 minutes

-I miss NYC the most during the holidays.
-Any holiday, really, but mostly on Jewish Xmas.
-If you’re not familiar with Jewish Xmas, it involves Chinese Food and a movie.
+One Christmas, I was missing NYC the way I always do during the holidays.
+If you’re not familiar with Jewish Xmas, it involves Chinese food and a movie.
 I always celebrate with my mom, but your family member mileage may vary.

 I’m not sure Jewish Xmas can really exist anywhere outside of NYC.
-While the rest of the country seems to shut down and sink into a comfy sleepiness, it’s a busy busy day in New York.
-Restaurants do some of their best business, the movie theaters are packed.
-You can’t truly experience it anywhere else, I guess it’s like American Mardis Gras in that way.
-Jewish Xmas without NYC is like Mardis Gras without Bourbon Street.
+It’s always a busy busy day in New York — restaurants doing some of their best business, movie theaters packed.
+You truly can’t experience it anywhere else.

-So what’s that got to do with pancakes?
+So what’s that got to do with vegan pancakes?

-Well, I started ruminating on the ghosts of Jewish Xmas past.
-In particular, I was trying to recall all the movies I’ve seen on December 25th throughout my entire life.
+That Christmas, I started ruminating on the ghosts of Jewish Xmas past.
+In particular, I was trying to recall all the movies I’d seen on December 25th throughout my entire life.
 My memory is painfully shabby, but I thought of one year where it was just my mom and me, and we saw Dan In Real Life starring Steve Carrel and Juliette Binoche.
 I don’t remember much about that movie except for one thing: the pivotal pancake scene.

 Juliette Binoche was flipping these magnificent golden brown creatures on a griddle.
 I think she was pissed off about something, but all I could concentrate on were those puffy pillows of pancakes, perfectly golden brown, lined up like jewel cushions on display.